Allied health professionals

 Allied health professionals providing services under the SRC Act must have the appropriate qualifications, skills and experience to provide those services.

-The Australian Health Practitioners Regulation Authority (AHPRA) sets registration standards for the allied health sector professions of chinese medicine, chiropractic, occupational therapy, optometry, osteopathy, pharmacy, physiotherapy, podiatry and psychology.
+The Australian Health Practitioners Regulation Agency (AHPRA) sets registration standards for allied health sector professions including:

 Allied health professionals offering these services must meet AHPRA’s registration standards to deliver services in the Comcare scheme.